Skip to main content

 (b) An individual declines to participate in home visiting services.

-(5) The contractor shall send a completed referral follow up communication to the referral source when that source is professional in nature.
+(5) The contractor will send a completed referral follow up communication to the referral source when that source is professional in nature.

-(6) When a contractor exits a referral due to loss of contact, the contractor shall send a written correspondence to the last known address or email with the following information:
+(6) When a contractor exits a referral due to loss of contact, the contractor will send a written correspondence to the last known address or email with the following information:

 (a) Details of the attempts which have been made to contact the caregiver;